 What can you do today to show more compassion towards a stranger?

 #4: Life is constantly talking.
-The question is…are you listening?

 The topics of aging parents, loss of a parent, or preparing for the end of life are matters most people avoid or don’t spend time thinking about.
 However, you can significantly reduce stress in your life and marriage by starting to discuss these topics with your spouse and family members.